RasmusFonseca/ESMT-heuristic/README.md

 The Euclidean Steiner Minimal Tree (ESTP) problem seeks a network of minimal total edge length spanning a set of n terminal points while allowing for the insertion of additional points (Steiner points) to decrease the overall length of the network.

+This software uses a heuristic to find solutions to ESTP for probleminstances of any dimension and almost any size (easily solves for n>10000).
 For a detailed description of this method, or if used in published research, please see

 * [Euclidean Steiner Tree Heuristic in d-Space](http://dimacs11.cs.princeton.edu/workshop/OlsenLorenzenFonsecaWinter.pdf).
 A.E.
 Olsen, S.S.
 Lorenzen, R. Fonseca and P. Winter.

 # Compiling